 Our record of success in bid protests speaks for itself.
-Since 2013, our team’s sustain rate representing protestors at GAO is approximately four times higher than the national average, and Oles Morrison is one of only two law firms in the nation with a sustain rate in excess of 50% at GAO (of the 80+ law firms representing protesters at GAO with at least five merits decisions published during that period).
+Since 2013, our team’s sustain rate representing protestors at GAO is approximately four times the national average, and Oles Morrison is one of only two law firms in the nation with a sustain rate in excess of 50% at GAO (of the 60+ law firms with at least ten merits decisions representing protesters at GAO published during that period).

 Communication with our clients about the bid protest process is critical to success.
 Before we file a protest, we ensure our clients are educated and informed on the protest process, as well as fully apprised of the potential costs, benefits and risks of a protest.
 We consider not only the chances of winning the protest, but also the potential impacts on customer relations and the likelihood a successful protest could lead to a contract award.